w3f/w3f-education/docs/Rust/section6/generics.md

 }
 ```

-This is very acceptable - however, there is a problem.
+The above code is acceptable - however, there is a problem.
 What if other number types must be compared?
 After all, this same function *could* apply to `f32`, `f64`, `u32`, and so on.

-Generics remove this redundancy by defining an abstract type, usually referred to as `T`, which allows for this function to be compatible with a multitude of types.
+Generics remove this redundancy by defining an abstract type, usually referred to as `T`, which allows this function to be compatible with many types.

 ## Defining Generics: Functions